diana-hep/TreeNiN/README.md

 ## Implementing the TreeNiN on the *Top Tagging Reference Dataset*

 This repository includes all the code needed to implement the TreeNiN on the *Top Tagging Reference Dataset*.
 A description and link to the Top Tagging Reference Dataset (provided by Gregor Kasieczka, Michael Russel and Tilman Plehn) can be found [here](https://docs.google.com/document/d/1Hcuc6LBxZNX16zjEGeq16DAzspkDC4nDTyjMp1bWHRo/edit) with the link to download it [here](https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6).
-This dataset contains 1.2M training events, 400k validation events, 400k test events with equal numbers of top quark and qcd jets.
+This dataset contains about 1.2M training events, 400k validation events, 400k test events with equal numbers of top quark and qcd jets.
 Only 4 momentum vectors of the jet constituents.

 -------------------------------------------------------------------------
 ## Running with Docker (Recommended)